ray-project/ray/doc/install-on-ubuntu.md

 # Installation on Ubuntu

-Ray should work with Python 2.
+Ray should work with Python 2 and Python 3.
 We have tested Ray on Ubuntu 14.04 and Ubuntu 16.04

 ## Dependencies